ZexiXin/CYBR8480_Semester_Project/README.md

 # CYBR8480 Semester Project
-A semester project regarding to healthy care records
+A semester project regarding to healthy care records and instructions along with customer support service.

 ## Overview

-Your project will include all of the following main elements:

 * [Executive Project Summary](#executive-project-summary) - What are you doing and why?
 * [Requirements Analysis](#requirements-analysis) - What does your app/product do and who does it serve?